Houston Passenger Negligence Accidents Lawyer

 You and the passenger probably know one another.
 This fact, on its own, can create a very uncomfortable situation.
 It’s hard to point fingers and cast blame.
 However, sometimes it’s necessary, especially when you’re being sued or have suffered injuries in a collision.

 Fortunately, you don’t have to take on an injury claim on your own.
 By hiring an attorney, you can take a step back, focus on getting better, and know that your case is in good hands.
-At Attorney Brian White & Associates, our personal injury attorneys in Houston understand the unique challenges of a case involving passenger negligence.
+At Attorney Brian White Personal Injury Lawyers, our personal injury attorneys in Houston understand the unique challenges of a case involving passenger negligence.

 So, we’ll do our best to navigate the situation delicately and with as much tact as possible.
 At the same time, we will work diligently to make sure that your rights are protected and that we are able to secure the best possible outcome for you.